Landscape Architecture Students Field Studies

 Master of Landscape Architecture

-Auburn’s Master of Landscape Architecture (MLA) is designed to teach and model emerging real world conditions.
 The mission of the Master of Landscape Architecture (MLA) degree is to equip students with the tools of landscape architecture and to prepare them to contribute meaningfully to society as designer-citizens.
 Our curriculum, student work, and faculty research is distinguished by a focus on three areas of landscape practice.

-Fieldwork, landscape advocacy, and design research permeate our curriculum, culminating in the Alabama Lab, which students typically work with in their final two semesters.
+Fieldwork, landscape advocacy and design research permeate our curriculum, culminating in the Alabama Lab, which students typically work with in their final two semesters.

 Public Accreditation Information